ShahiW/LearningApp/README.md

 ## Setup

-Clone this repo setup a venv and install django:
+Clone this repo, setup a venv and install django:

 ``` bash
 python3 -m venv .venv